As Britain adjusts to life in lockdown, an opportunity to empathise with the disabled presents itself

 This got me thinking about what the whole nation faces now.
 People will miss their usual sporting or club activities at weekends, that Parkrun, routine trip to the hairdressers for the latest gossip or that coffee you always have at the same table, in the same café.
 Not to mention how much you will miss friends and family.
 It was Mothers Day on Sunday and I found this particularly hard.
 Not being able to visit my mum or for her to see her grandson but we must remember the reasons why we are doing this.

-At least 12 weeks at home in isolation… About the Author Joel Nelson Arthritis blogger, freelance writer and advocate who has had psoriatic-associated Juvenile Idiopathic Arthritis from childhood.
-Raising awareness and sharing his experiences to help others, Joel specialises in parenting, pain and the mental health impact of living with chronic illness and writes for…
+At least 12 weeks at home in isolation… About the Author Joel Nelson Freelance writer, blogger and arthritis advocate who has had psoriatic-associated Juvenile Idiopathic Arthritis from childhood.
+Raising awareness and sharing his experiences to help others, Joel specialises in parenting, pain and the mental health impact of living with chronic illness and writes for […]

 The emotions you will experience in the coming days, weeks and possibly months, will be the same as when I lost my mobility.
 Denial, bargaining, anger, depression.
 Over the space of just a few months, I had to give up sport, lose touch with my friends, say no to more things than I could RSVP yes to.
 What made it worse was the more I went about my business, the more I discovered just how impacting on my life my disease was.
 I am still finding things today that I cannot participate in that I hadn’t considered.